Habarug/LastCharts/README.md

 lc.load_scrobbles(user = ENTER USERNAME)
 ```
 - If no username is provided it will use your username.
 - Go grab a snack.
 The first time you run this for a user it may run for a very long time, depending on how long the users history is.
 You can only load 200 scrobbles at a time from LastFM, and the API is heavily rate limited.
 The next time you run this command only new scrobbles will be downloaded, and it will be much faster.
+Being able to only download new scrobbles each time was one of my main motivations when starting this.

 ### Plot stacked bar plot
 Once the scrobbles are loaded you can start plotting.
 The first time you plot a stacked bar plot album covers are downloaded to your computer, so it may take a little while to run the first time.